mhigbee21/jquery.singlepage.js/README.md

 You can run code without a webserver if you use Mozilla Firefox, clone the project and open index.html in firefox.

 ## Router:
 No need to hard code routes or write your own router...
+See [index.html](index.html)

 ```
 usage: /#{{htmlfilename}}